Pumpkin Cheesecake Cookies

 The dough is easiest to flatten and roll after it’s been in the fridge for an hour.
 The cheesecake filling needs at least 45 minutes in the freezer and can be made in advance or chilled overnight.

-My hands are always cold so it’s pretty easy for me to flatten the dough in the palm of my hand.
-If your hands run warm, flatten the cookie dough between two pieces of parchment paper.
+My hands are always cold, so it’s pretty easy for me to flatten the dough in the palm of my hand.
+If the dough is sticky or your hands are warm, flatten the cookie dough between two pieces of parchment paper.

 Or if you notice the cookie dough or cheesecake filling is getting too soft, pop the dough in the fridge and the cheesecake filling in the freezer to make them easier to handle.